-Trade receivables are non-interest bearing and are generally on 30 to 90 days (31 December 2011 : 30 to 90 days; 1 January 2011 : 30 to 90 days) terms.
+Trade receivables are non-interest bearing and are generally on 30 to 90 days (2012: 30 to 90 days) terms.
 They are recognised at their original invoice amounts which represent their fair values on initial recognition.

 Ageing analysis of trade receivables